redpesk-core/afb-app-manager/README.md

 installing an application from stores (it currently doesn't).

-The current version of afm allows to install widgets from local files (either preinstalled or downloaded).
+The current version of afm allows to install widgets from local files (either pre-installed or downloaded).

 To install a widget, you can use either the program
 ***wgtpkg-installer*** while being the framework user.